hannobraun/playground/2025-08-02_monobloc/README.md

 a
 ```

-Or literally any other way.
-As long as the order of the tokens is the same, and
+As long as the order of the tokens is the same, and there's whitespace between
-there's whitespace between them, the resulting code is equivalent.
+them, the resulting code is equivalent.

 ### Blocks and Functions

-If we put `{` and `}` around some code, we group that code into a block.
+By putting `{` and `}` around some code, we group that code into a block.

 ```
 { 2 + }
 ```

 A block is a value, just like a number.
 In fact, it is represented as a number
 on the stack.
-There is no type system to distinguish between blocks and "real"
+There is no type system to distinguish between blocks and actual
 numbers.

 We can apply a block, to execute the code it contains.